Larkin Drop Front Desk Value Guide

 Oak, glass, mirror, brass hardware

-The Larkin Drop Front Desk is a quintessential piece of Americana, famously distributed as a mail-order premium by the Larkin Soap Company between 1890 and 1910.
-These oak secretary desks represent a unique era of consumer history, combining a functional workspace with an integrated bookshelf and a decorative mirrored top gallery.
+The Larkin Drop Front Desk is a quintessential piece of American history, famously distributed as a mail-order premium by the Larkin Soap Company between 1890 and 1910.
+These oak secretary desks represent a unique era of consumerism, allowing middle-class families to furnish their homes with functional, mirrored cabinetry simply by purchasing household soap.

 What Is Larkin Drop Front Desk Worth?